wooandrew/TheBoredomProject/README.md

 </div>

 # The Boredom Project
 The Boredom Project is just as the name suggests: a project, or a multitude of projects, born from boredom.
-Everything on this website is spontaneous, random, and probably small, unlike many of the project on the main website.
+Everything here is spontaneous, random, and probably small, unlike many of my other projects.
 In other words, it's the result of a 17-year-old without friends or a life.

 |Project    |Language                                                     |Status                                                      |Updates?                                                 |GitHub Release?                                          |                        |
 |:---------:|:-----------------------------------------------------------:|:----------------------------------------------------------:|:-------------------------------------------------------:|:-------------------------------------------------------:|:----------------------:|